Yibizo/reto-movimiento-steam-eq-6/GDD.md

 ## Style Attributes
 - no limited color palette
-- everything is done in pixel art style to remain consistent with solid black outlines
+- everything is done in pixel art style to remain consistent
+- Characters utilize black outlines in order to stand put from the environment
-- interactables throughout the overworld have a distinctive brightness to them
+- interactables throughout the overworld have a distinctive style to them

 What kinds of colors will you be using?
 Do you have a limited palette to work with?
 A post-processed HSV map/image?
 Consistency is key for immersion.